aliveadult/aliveadult/readme.md

 ‘Toxcast_processed.csv’ covers toxicological data for various chemicals.

-‘BindingDB_processed.csv’ contains binding data for protein-ligand complexes.
+"BindingDB_processed.csv" contains binding data for protein-ligand complexes.

 ‘Metz_processed.csv’ is used for toxicity prediction studies of compounds.